 ‘Audio’ means a sound recording of children, including voices and other sounds made by children

-‘Consent’ refers to the voluntary and informed agreement to allow something to happen or someone else to do something
+‘Consent’ refers to the voluntary and informed agreement to allow something to happen or someone else to do something.
+It is used interchangeably with authorisation in this policy

 ‘Service-issued devices’ are devices provided by our service for professional use, including phones, tablets, cameras, and computers

-‘Personal devices’ are privately owned devices (such as smartphones, tablets, laptops, voice recorders, cameras, and smartwatches) capable of accessing the internet or capturing images, audio and videos
+‘Personal devices’ are privately owned devices (such as smartphones, tablets, laptops, voice recorders, cameras, and smartwatches) capable of accessing the internet or capturing images, audio and videos.
+For the purposes of this policy, personal devices also includes any devices issued to students by their training provider

 ‘Parents’ includes guardians and persons who have parental responsibilities for the child under a decision or order of court